Palmdale, California: First two decades of the Town of Palmdale, 1913–1933

 As the population of Palmdale began to increase after relocation, water became scarce, until November 5, 1913, when the California – Los Angeles Aqueduct system was completed by William Mulholland, bringing water from the Owens Valley into Los Angeles County.
 During this period, crops of apples, pears and alfalfa became plentiful.

 In 1915, Palmdale's first newspaper, the Palmdale Post, was published.
 Today it is called the Antelope Valley Press.

 In 1921, the first major motor vehicle link between Palmdale and Los Angeles was completed, Mint Canyon/Lancaster Road, later designated U.S. Route 6.
 Completion of this road caused the local agricultural industry to flourish and was the first major step towards defining the metropolis that exists today.
 Presently this road is known as Sierra Highway.

 In 1924, the Little Rock Dam and the Harold Reservoir, present day Lake Palmdale, were constructed to assist the agricultural industry and have enough water to serve the growing communities.

-Picture of Lake Palmdale with the California Aqueduct in the foreground.